saich9424/SOEN-691-PROJECT/README.md

   * <b>city :</b> where restaurant resides. <br />
     * We have chosen this column to filter based on city.
   * <b>categories :</b> under which category restaurant resides. <br />
-    * We have chosen this column to generate the user profile.
+    * We have chosen this column to generate the item profile.
   * <b>total_reviews :</b> number of votes given to particular restaurant <br />
     * We have chosen this column to put thresold for minimum number of votes.
 If the restaurant have total     reviews less than five. we have filtered them out.